-We are avid family travelers that adore finding the best things to do in Georgia (along with the rest of the Southern US) but we prefer the road less traveled.
+We are avid family travelers that adore finding the best things to do in Georgia (along with the rest of the Southern U.S.) but we prefer the road less traveled.
 Jekyll Island Campground is a wonderful idea for family-friendly fun whether you are RVing or tent camping.

-Saturday and Sunday we rode bikes, jogged, worshiped, ate dinner together, and watched some college football.
+Saturday and Sunday we rode bikes, jogged, worshiped at Jekyll Baptist Church, ate dinner together, and watched some college football.
 Friday and Saturday night were full of late night golf cart rides and trips to the island’s Dairy Queen (the only fast food restaurant).

 Good times, good times.